-The first objective is to increase the proportion of women in management positions and to encourage the professional advancement of women.
-Deka has set concrete targets for this purpose, which must be achieved by the end of 2020.
+The first objective is to increase the proportion of women in manager positions and to encourage the professional advancement of women.
+Deka has set concrete targets for this purpose, which pust be achieved by the end of 2020.
+SEE TABLE X